 "So, wha's supposed to be so different about tonight, then?"

 "No!
 You have to come say hi to everybody!
+Come on, Kellan, the club's expecting you.
 You already refused to stay the whole time.
-You have to at least stop by!"
+Ethan's making hot dogs."

-Skylar grinned back.
+Skylar grinned.
 "Bring Tristan!
 A lot of the members haven't met him yet!"

 "Hey, Tristan can hear you two yelling!"
 Tristan interrupted, still sitting a good thirty feet or so away.

-Skylar grinned and waved at him before disappearing again.
-Kellan stood up and offered his hand out to Tristan.
+Skylar grinned and waved at him before disappearing.
+Kellan stumbled to his feet and offered his hand out to Tristan.
 "Shall we?"
 Tristan rolled his eyes, stood, and took Kellan's hand in his own.

-They headed back to grab dinner from Connor's "shindig" (as Connor insisted on calling it) and pick up their things.
-The fireworks were going to start in an hour and s half and they wanted to find a good spot to settle down and watch.
+They stayed with the students for another hour before heading back to grab dinner from Connor's "shindig" (as Connor insisted on calling it) and pick up their things.
+The fireworks were to start in an hour and half and they wanted to find a good spot to settle down and watch.

 "Well, that was fun," Kellan said as they left.

 Tristan shrugged.
-"The only kid there I know is Skylar.
+"The only person there I knew was Skylar.
 And I guess I've met Ethan a few times when Sky's dragged him to church."

 Kellan frowned.
 "Sorry…"